 - Certain people should not use teeth whitening products.
 This group includes patients who have teeth that have become transparent as part of the aging process, patients who are sensitive to peroxide or other chemicals used in their chosen teeth whitening treatment, patients who have ultra-sensitive teeth or gums, which may be irritated by the chemicals used in the whitening process and women who are pregnant or breastfeeding as not enough research has been done on the effect of whitening agents on unborn or nursing babies.

-- Sensitivity of the teeth and gums, particularly if using one of the higher-strength whitening agents.
+- The sensitivity of the teeth and gums, particularly if using one of the higher-strength whitening agents.

 - Gum irritation.